 As a specialist advisor to the Royal College of Speech and Language Therapists (RCSLT) in head and neck oncology and palliative care, Justin represents the organisation at a national level.
 He has also contributed to a number of key policy and position papers, including RCSLT’s response to the Assisted Dying Bill.
 He chaired their Head and Neck Oncology Clinical Excellence Network from 2014-2018 leading on the provision of continuing professional development opportunities.
 As well as encouraging members to present their clinical and research work, during his tenure speakers included patient experts and international leaders in the field of head and neck cancer rehabilitation.
 In 2018, Justin was awarded a prestigious RCSLT Fellowship for his contribution to the profession.

 He is a member of the RM Partners Living with and Beyond Cancer Pathway Group.
 He chaired the Speech and Language Therapy Professionals subgroup within the London Cancer Alliance which preceded RM Partners.
 In this role, he led a project to successfully implement consistent outcome measurement in patients being treated with radiotherapy across North, West and South East London head and neck cancer services and agreed protocols for prophylactic swallowing exercises in this population.
 He is now a steering committee member for the Head and Neck National Audit (HANA).
 He is an invited member of Macmillan's virtual multidisciplinary team (V-MDT).
-He sits on scientific committees including the United Kingdom Swallowing Research Group (UKSRG), the swallowing committee for the American Speech-Language-Hearing-Association’s (ASHA) convention and the academic committee for the British Academic Conference in Otolaryngology (BACO).
+He has served on scientific committees including the United Kingdom Swallowing Research Group (UKSRG), the swallowing committee for the American Speech-Language-Hearing-Association’s (ASHA) convention and the academic committee for the British Academic Conference in Otolaryngology (BACO).
+He has represented the profession and Allied Health Professionals (AHPs) on a number of national work streams with Health Education England and NHS England.
+In 2019, he was appointed to the British Association of Head and Neck Oncologists Council as AHP representative.

 Justin has completed clinical observerships at a number of international centres of excellence.
 In 2006, he visited The Netherlands Cancer Institute-Antoni van Leeuwenhoek Hospital (NKI-AVL) in Amsterdam.
 He was awarded the Catherine Renfrew Travelling Fellowship by the RCSLT in 2012 and spent time at the Center for Voice and Swallowing Research at Boston Medical Centre, Boston University School of Medicine, the Head and Neck Cancer Center, Massachusetts General Hospital, Boston and the Thyroid Head and Neck Cancer (THANC) Foundation Research Center, Beth Israel Medical Centre in New York.
-Most recently, Justin joined the Tata Memorial Hospital's head and neck cancer service in Mumbai.
+Most recently, Justin has worked with the head and neck cancer service Tata Memorial Hospital in Mumbai where he holds a visiting faculty appointment.

-Justin’s academic work is focused on those with head and neck/ lung cancers and laryngotracheal stenosis.
+Justin’s academic work is focused on people diagnosed with head and neck/ lung cancers and laryngotracheal stenosis.
 He is involved in a number of NIHR and Cancer Research UK-funded research studies, including multinational cooperative studies as a co-applicant, co-investigator and trial management group/ trial steering committee member (see "Research").

 Justin provides academic supervision and mentorship to clinicians completing post-graduate research programmes and has examined at doctoral level.
 As well as being a reviewer for several journals, he has published a number of peer-reviewed papers on head and neck cancer, lung cancer, palliative care and ethical issues and spoken at meetings and conferences internationally.

-Justin is a member of the British Association of Head and Neck Oncologists, British Laryngological Association, European Head and Neck Society and United Kingdom Swallowing Research Group.
+Justin is a member of the British Association of Head and Neck Oncologists, British Laryngological Association, Dysphagia Research Society, European Head and Neck Society and United Kingdom Swallowing Research Group.